Leonid Levin (Faculty Homepage, NAS page).

 Stock capital includes cost basis (B) and unrealized gains (G).
-Gains are presently tax-deferred until they are realized in divestment.
+Gains are presently tax-deferred until realized in shares trade or dividends.
 The deferral is remedied by corporate income tax (rate t).
 Below, i is the variable interest rate on special constant value "cv-bonds".

 The system's main feature is that nothing companies and investors do can change their tax (fraction i*t of shares), so business decisions would be exactly the same as without taxes.
 No longer would taxes on dividends and capital gains impede capital flow, companies would forget the bewildering maze of tax laws, regulations, and precedents, and Congress would still collect the same revenue it now does.